ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/tweakerCtrls.md

 !!!
 Info
     Later in the Face you'll learn about [Face Tweaker Ctrls](../face/faceTweakerCtrls.md), those are similar logic like this.
-So if you are planning to set some up for the face, it's recommended to check of those are already taken care in the Face Tweaker Ctrls
+So if you are planning to set some up for the face, it's recommended to check if those are already taken care in the Face Tweaker Ctrls

 ## How to set it up